 The band’s colossal hits include Ruby Soho and Time Bomb from their platinum-selling album ‘…And Out Come the Wolves’.
 They have released five groundbreaking albums, selling over four million records worldwide.
 Off the back of their headlining South American tour this spring, plus their UK and European tour dates with Green Day, the mighty Rancid will be bringing a slice of chaos to the crowds of London this July.

 Also joining Green Day is New York’s wildest Gypsy punk group, Gogol Bordello.
 The band rose to mainstream fame in 2005 with the release of their thunderous track Start Wearing Purple, taken from the their third album ‘Gypsy Punks: Underdog World Strike’.
 The band’s latest album ‘Pura Vida Conspiracy’ was released in 2013.
 Its title derives from a Spanish slang phrase for “pure life”, a theme that undoubtedly resonates with the band.
-Known for their theatrical stage shows and the immense force of energy that is Ukranian front man Euguene Katz, Gogol Bordello are guaranteed to set Hyde Park alight.
+Known for their theatrical stage shows and the immense force of energy that is Ukranian front man Euguene Hutz, Gogol Bordello are guaranteed to set Hyde Park alight.
 Look out for new album Seekers and Finders out Aug.
 25!

 Sweden’s coolest garage band The Hives will be warming up the crowds for Green Day on 1st July.
 Hailed as one of the best live rock bands of the 21st century, The Hives will also be warming up the crowds for Green Day on 1st July.
 The Hives stormed from Sweden to stardom in 2000 with the release of their album Veni Vidi Vicious, including the infectious hit "Hate To Say I Told You So."
 Hot off the heels of their European and UK tour this spring, lead singer Howlin’ Pelle Almqvist, plus Nicholaus Arson, Vigilante Carlstroem and Chris Dangerous will make their debut Hyde Park appearance this summer.